Personal Loans

 Candid Student Loan Repayment Calculator.

 Should you be in rush to pay off your student loan?
-If you have other debts then probably not, as this will very likely be your cheapest form of borrowing, focus first on
+If you have other, more expensive, debts then better to focus on paying them off first.
+Else if your earnings mean you're being charged interest

 How much commission do they pay?